mybuddymichael/sinatra-gen/README.md

 ![sinatra-gen in zsh](http://dl.dropbox.com/u/2827486/sinatra-gen.png)

 I noticed that I was constantly repeating the same steps to create new [Sinatra] projects, so I created this to automate the task.
-It uses Mustache for templates, Scss for CSS preprocessing, and CoffeeScript for JavaScript preprocessing.
+It uses [Mustache] for templates, [SCSS] for CSS preprocessing, and [CoffeeScript] for JavaScript preprocessing.
 It's very specific, but contributions are welcome to improve and/or generalize functionality.